anuragraj/philosopher/workspace.md

 ## Workspace management

-Philosopher works with the concept of workspaces, all processed and parsed data is stored localy in a custom binary format providing a more efficient way of handlign data.
+Philosopher works with the concept of workspaces, all processed and parsed data is stored localy in a custom binary format providing a more efficient way of handling data.

 ### Usage